Musa-faisal/apex-cfo-financial-dashboard/README.md

 The dashboard delivers an Executive Financial Command Center built around four key principles:

-- Executive KPI Monitoring
+- **Executive KPI Monitoring** — At-a-glance financial health
-- Financial Storytelling
+- **Financial Storytelling** — Bridge from revenue to profit
-- Profitability Analysis
+- **Profitability Analysis** — Segment & regional heatmaps
-- Interactive Business Intelligence
+- **Interactive Business Intelligence** — Dynamic filters, YoY, and time intelligence

 Instead of overwhelming users with dozens of charts, every visual has been designed to answer a specific executive question.